urbit/docs/docs/arvo/subscriptions.md

 Our list of moves is the result of a call to `++turn`. `++turn` is what many languages call "map" -- it runs a function on every item in a list and collects the results in a list.
-The list is `(prey /example-path hid)` and the function is the `|=` line right after it.
+The list is `(prey /example-path bow)` and the function is the `|=` line right after it.

-`++prey` is a standard library function defined in `zuse`.
+`++prey` is a standard library function defined in `zuse.hoon`.
 It takes a path and a bowl and gives you a list of the subscribers who are subscribed on a path that begins with the given path.
 "Prey" is short for "prefix".

 Now we have the list of relevant subscribers.
 This a list of triples, `{bone @p path}`, where the only thing we really need is the bone, because we don't need to know their urbit or what exact path they subscribed on.
-Thus, our transformer function takes `{o/bone *}` and produces `[o %diff %noun arg]`, which is a move that provides bone `o` with this subscription update:
+Thus, our transformer function takes `{o/bone *}` and produces `[o %diff %noun non]`, which is a move that provides bone `o` with this subscription update:
-`[%noun arg]`".
-This is fairly dense code, but what it's doing is straightforward.
+`[%noun non]`".
+This is fairly dense code, but what it's doing is straightforward!

-### :examples-sink
+### :sink

-`:examples-source` should now make sense. `:examples-sink` is a little longer, but not much more complicated.
+`:source` should now make sense. `:sink` is a little longer, but not much more complicated.

-In `:examples-sink`, our definition of of `++move` is different.
+In `:sink`, our definition of of `++move` is different.
 All moves start with a `bone`, and we conventionally refer to the second half as the "card", so that we can say a move is an action that sends a card along a bone.